 In addition to the syndicated financing and existing commercial paper programme, the Vidrala Group took out a long-term loan from the European Investment Bank (EIB) of Euros 45 million, maturing on 23 October 2029.
 It signed the loan on 17 July 2018 as part of an investment plan for the production plant in Italy.
-According to the agreed repayment schedule, 10% of the loan principal, amounting to Euros 4.5 million, will be repaid in 2020.
+According to the agreed repayment schedule, the outstanding balance of this finance at 31 December 2020 was Euros 40.5 million, of which 10% of the loan principal, amounting to Euros 4.5 million, will be repaid in 2021.

-Rounding off the Group's funding structure, new bilateral long-term financing lines were arranged in 2018 for an aggregate amount of Euros 40 million.
-These lines mature in three years, with the possibility of extending the maturity by 1-2 years.
-No new bank financing lines were arranged in 2019.
 Lastly, on 12 December 2018, Group companies Aiala Vidrio, S.A. and Crisnova Vidrio, S.A. entered into commercial leasing agreements for assets with an aggregate amount of Euros 40 million, i.e. Euros 20 million in each case.
 The underlying assets of the leases are specialist machinery at each production plant.
 Total rents will be paid on expiry of the leases, in 2022 and 2023, respectively, after which the Group companies may exercise the purchase options on the leased assets.